dkmqflx/react-native-expo-study/docs/README.md

 - The StatusBar component allow you to control the application's status bar

 - The status bar is the zone, typically at the top of the screen, that display the current time, Wi-Fi and networ information, battery level other status icons

+## 16. ActivityIndicator

+- The ActivityIndicator component displays a circular loading indicator

+- It is used to inform users about the status of ongoing processes, such as loading an app, submitting a form, or saving updates